24/7 Emergency Service — Call (817) 646-5612

 How much does garage door roller replacement cost?

-A full roller replacement on a standard single-car door — typically eight to ten rollers — runs $120 to $200 in the Southlake area.
-A two-car door has ten to twelve rollers and runs $150 to $250.
+A full roller replacement on a standard single-car door, typically eight to ten rollers, is an affordable repair in the Southlake area.
+A two-car door has ten to twelve rollers and costs a bit more.
 These prices include parts and labor.

-Sealed bearing nylon rollers are a modest upgrade — expect the total to run $20 to $50 more than standard rollers for the same door.
+Sealed bearing nylon rollers are a modest upgrade — expect the total to run a little more than standard rollers for the same door.
 We carry both types and can show you the difference.
 If you are deciding, we usually recommend the sealed bearing version for any door that gets heavy daily use.

 How we do it